FlexoZA/wanthykom/README.md

 # Want hy kom

-A Vue 3 application using the Composition API, integrated with Notion API for data management.
+A Vue 3 application using the Composition API, integrated with Supabase for data management.

 ## Project Structure